McGarvs/cs124/docs/design.md

 * Creating a Task automatically stores creation date, which is now displayed.
 * Each task has a modifiable priority, denoted by exclamation points!
 * Added a Sort button to sort: Alphabetically, by Creation Date, and by Priority.
-* Changed back to the circle to denote a completed task (we think it is more crisp).
+* Changed Green Check Icon to Orange Circle (similar to lab 1) to be more crisp, and to match the color scheme for the priority exclamation points.
 ## Alternative Designs
 We